Patrick Henry (packet): History

-The Patrick Henry was designed and constructed by the shipbuilding firm Brown & Bell, at the foot of Stanton Street and Houston Street on the East River in New York City.
+The Patrick Henry was designed and constructed between 1838 and 1839 by the shipbuilding firm Brown & Bell, at the foot of Stanton Street and Houston Street on the East River in New York City.

+Company principal and shipbuilder Jacob Bell hired a young shipwright named Donald McKay, who helped design and build her.
+McKay became a world-famous naval architect, and was known for the designs of his record-setting extreme clippers.

+The Patrick Henry was launched from her construction docks into the East River on Thursday, October 10, 1839.

 She was registered on November 6, 1839, at 880/905 tons (old/new measurement) and was 159 feet in length, 34 feet 10 inches in beam, and 21 feet 10 inches in depth of hold, with two decks and a draft of eighteen feet.

-Named for the American attorney, planter, politician, orator and Founding Father best known for his declaration to the Second Virginia Convention: "Give me liberty, or give me death!" the vessel was built to handle forty first-class passengers, "one thousand tons of merchandise" and featured "the full-length figure of the Virginian for her figurehead."
+The ship was named in honor of American attorney, planter, politician, orator and Founding Father best known for his declaration to the Second Virginia Convention: "Give me liberty or give me death!"
+A new edition of the classic biography Sketches of the Life and Character of Patrick Henry, by William Wirt, was released the following month (December 1839), by Adlard & Saunders, New York, publishers at 46 Broadway.
+A revised edition was published by Thomas, Cowperthwait & Co., Philadelphia, the same year.

+The vessel was built to handle forty first-class passengers, "one thousand tons of merchandise" and featured "the full-length figure of the Virginian for her figurehead."
 She was said to cost $90,000, more than $2.5 million today, though no contract could be located.

 She sailed in the Blue Swallowtail Line (Fourth Line) of Packets, of Grinnell, Minturn & Co., between New York and Liverpool from 1839 until 1852 when she transferred to the Red Swallowtail Line of Packets between New York and London.